wilsonliaows/docs/_docs/team-collaboration-docs.markdown

 ---

 # Team collaboration
 Team feature enables multiple users to work on the same Workato account.
-It is enabled only for certain plans, check [here](https://www.workato.com/pricing?audience=general) to find out more.
+Team feature is enabled only for certain plans, check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) to find out more.

 # Team owner
-Team owners will see the team option on their account menu.
+Team owners are able to view the team option on their account menu.

 ![Team option](/_uploads/team-collaboration-docs/team_option.png)

-In this screen, team owners can view current collaborators on their team, view pending invitations to collaborators, as well as invite collaborators.
+In the team admin screen, team owners can view current collaborators on their team, view pending invitations to collaborators, as well as invite collaborators.
 Collaborator roles can also be changed by the team owner.

 [![https://gyazo.com/8c002bf0ddbc8610dbdb1ad0eaba61c2](https://i.gyazo.com/8c002bf0ddbc8610dbdb1ad0eaba61c2.gif)](https://gyazo.com/8c002bf0ddbc8610dbdb1ad0eaba61c2)

 # Team roles
 The default roles for teams are: